komal92/Linkedin-Easy-Apply-Automation/README.md

 # Linkedin-Easy-Apply-Automation
-Creating this repository to simplify my job application process using python with selenium &amp; pytest
+Creating this repository to simplify the job application process using python with selenium &amp; pytest